nehapatlolla/sql-fundamentals/sql.md

 Database software is software that is designed to create databases and to store, manage, search, and extract the information contained within them.

+The software also handles data storage, backup and reporting, multi-access control, and security.

 # What is database?

 - Database is a software which is used to store the data